Quadirreed/BootCamp/Lessons/15-Web-Vulnerabilities-and-Hardening/2/Activities/10_Remote_File_Inclusion/Unsolved/README.md

     ![On DVWA, a red arrow points to File Inclusion on the left-side menu.](directory_traversal.png)

-- **Note**: If you have any issues accessing this webpage, you might need to repeat the Activity Setup steps from this previous activity: [GitHub: SQL Injection](https://github.com/coding-boot-camp/cybersecurity-v2/blob/15.1_V2_Update/1-Lesson-Plans/15-Web-Vulnerabilities-and-Hardening/1/Activities/06_SQL_Injection/Unsolved/README.md).
+- **Note**: If you have any issues accessing this webpage, you might need to repeat the activity setup steps from the SQL Injection Activity in 15.1.

 ## Instructions